WilsonPercival/WilsonPercival/globalthis bug/globalthis_bug_r298b.md

 ## Problem description

-I can't set the value in globalThis.
+I can't set the value in `globalThis`.

 ## Attach a .c3p